Mohammed-a-ali01/Project-1/README.md

 ![](Images/daniel-1.png)

-The map shows that the state with the highest number of fraudulent transactions is New York (175), followed by Pennsylvania (114) and Texas (113).
+* Analysis: The map shows that the state with the highest number of fraudulent transactions is New York (175), followed by Pennsylvania (114) and Texas (113).

 - A chi-squared analysis was performed to confirm if the fraudulent transactions were not equally distributed among the states.

 ![](Images/daniel-2.png)

-The p-value confirmed that the number of fraudulent transactions were higher in specific states and not distributed equally.
+* Analysis: The p-value confirmed that the number of fraudulent transactions were higher in specific states and not distributed equally.

 #### A second step in this analysis was to explore the proportion of fraudulent transactions relative to the total number of transactions per State.